arestivo/slides/markdown/php.md

 Query results can return results in several different modes.
 Some of them:

-* PDO::FETCH_ASSOC: returns an array indexed by column name
+* PDO::FETCH_ASSOC: returns an array indexed by column name.
-* PDO::FETCH_NUM: returns an array indexed by column number
+* PDO::FETCH_NUM: returns an array indexed by column number.
-* PDO::FETCH_BOTH (default): returns an array indexed by both column name and 0-indexed column number
+* PDO::FETCH_BOTH (default): returns an array indexed by both column name and 0-indexed column number.

 Changing the default fetch mode (has to be done every time a connection is created):